HerStory

 Now

-Beth continues to perform, write, heal, and advocate.
-She is vocal supporter of equity through transportation access and is a key member advocating for better access to a mixed-modal approach.
-In March 2025, Beth debuted a reading of her first play titled, “The Intersection,” a short comedic sketch that aims to draw the connection between our mode of transportation and state of mind.
-She is active on multiple working committees and the IDHW Child Welfare advisory board, working to improve the foster care system in Idaho.
-She is the host and curator of Story Story Late Night where she crafts and delivers her stories live and coach’s member of the community to do the same.
-She still performs comedy once in a while to keep the muscles alive (see shows tab) and is working on her first book of personal essays titled, “Dear Mary, love letters to my mother.”
-She welcomes opportunities to speak to survivors and other public servants working to improve our public systems.
+Beth lives in Idaho, although she missed the sea, she is growing where she was planted.
+She continues to perform, write, heal, and advocate.
+She is vocal supporter of equity through transportation and is a strong advocate for better access to a mixed-modal approach.
+In March 2025, Beth debuted a reading of her first play titled, “The Intersection,” a short comedic sketch that draws the connection between our mode of transportation and state of mind.
+She is a very active member of Idaho’s Child Welfare Advisory Board and is working to improve the foster care system in Idaho.